Using vector layers

 ① We will select the active layer of the illustration that we want to make material, if, on the contrary, we have several layers, we will group them in a folder.

-• GO UP TO THE CLOUD
+• UPLOAD TO THE CLOUD

-① We will go to CLIP STUDIO (we have to access within our account), there we will go to "Manage materials", within the options we will enter the "This device" tab.
+① We will go to CLIP STUDIO (we have to access it within our account), there we will go to "Manage materials", within the options we will enter the "This device" tab.

 Ready.
 If we go to the "Cloud" tab we will see all the synchronized materials.